nymtech/nym/documentation/operators/src/nodes/network-requester-setup.md

 On startup, if this file is not present, the requester will grab the default whitelist from [Nym's default list](https://nymtech.net/.wellknown/network-requester/standard-allowed-list.txt) automatically.

-This default whitelist is useful for knowing that the majority of network requesters are able to support certain apps 'out of the box'.
+This default whitelist is useful for knowing that the majority of Network requesters are able to support certain apps 'out of the box'.

 **Operators of a network requester are of course free to edit this file and add the URLs of services they wish to support to it!** You can find instructions below on adding your own URLs or IPs to this list.